We keep moving forward, opening new doors, and doing new things, because we're curious and curiosity keeps leading us down new paths.

 There are various options for refining packaging.
 In addition to coatings, finishes include laminating, protective laminates, hot foil stamping, cold foil stamping, blind stamping, etc.

-The most traditional and oldest variant of finish is blind embossing.
+Blind (Braile) Embossing: The most traditional and oldest variant of the finish is blind embossing.
 Pressure is applied to the printed products, creating a sculptural deformation.
 By the way: blind embossing can be combined with most finishing techniques, in particular with foil lamination.
-It creates a colourless, but special feel that has a very refined, subtle effect.
+It creates a colorless, but special feel that has a very refined, subtle effect.

-A specially manufactured punching die can be used to mechanically cut out any shape from a substrate.
+Form Punching: A specially manufactured punching die can be used to mechanically cut out any shape from a substrate.
 For example, certain pictorial elements or a window can be emphasized in this way.
 Because this technique requires a custom die, it is more common on higher print runs.
 The design must take the underlying surface and the cutting edge into account.
-Materials such as coated, uncoated, and long-fibre papers of all grammages, foils, metals, and carton are suitablefor die-cutting.
+Materials such as coated, uncoated, and long-fiber papers of all grammages, foils, metals, and cartons are suitable for die-cutting.
 Punching out part of the surface will, of course, cause it to lose some of its stability.